Prophecies, Speculation, and the End Times Scott Pauley

 Posted in

 The last few months have been filled with a great deal of conjecture about the last days.
-Discussion about the blood moons and speculations of the apocalypse have filled books and consumed the internet.
+Discussion about the blood moons, unusual weather, emerging technologies, and speculations of the apocalypse are filling books and consuming the internet.
 What are we to believe?

-Recently a very sincere young man came to my office full of questions.
-Perhaps he expected me to have all the answers.
-I didn’t.
+Many sincere believers are full of questions.
+Perhaps they expect us to have all the answers.
+We do not.
 The truth is that no one knows the answer to the one question that matters – when is Christ coming?
 Permit Him to speak for Himself, “It is not for you to know the times or the seasons, which the Father hath put in his own power” (Acts 1:7).
 No one knows.

 Thoughts of the end time should drive us deeply into God’s Word, closer to Christ, and further toward being the people He saved us to become.